Extra security steps

 When we talk about routers, we’re actually talking about more than one thing.
 Your home wireless network is made up of three different parts:

-• The router – what connects all the devices on your home network, and sends traffic in and out.
+• The – what connects all the devices on your home network, and sends traffic in and out.

 The device that your internet service provider (ISP) gives you when you sign up is all these things in one.
 Your ISP probably calls it a modem, but most of us refer to it as a router.